-Mortgage insurance protects lenders from payment default.
+Mortgage default loan insurance protects lenders from payment default.
 It's mandatory on high ratio mortgages.
-For high ratio mortgages, lenders pay the insurance premium and it's passed on to you; pay it off as a lump sum or add it to your mortgage for monthly payme
+For high ratio mortgages, lenders pay the insurance premium and it's passed on to you; pay it off as a lump sum or add it to your mortgage to pay monthly.